Akihabara: History

 Akihabara was once near a city gate of Edo and served as a passage between the city and northwestern Japan.
 This made the region a home to many craftsmen and tradesmen, as well as some low-class samurai.
 One of Tokyo's frequent fires destroyed the area in 1869, and the people decided to replace the buildings of the area with a shrine called Chinkasha (now known as Akiba Shrine 秋葉神社 Akiba Jinja, lit. 'fire extinguisher shrine'), in an attempt to prevent the spread of future fires.
 The locals nicknamed the shrine Akiba after the deity that could control fire, and the area around it became known as Akibagahara, later Akihabara.
 After Akihabara Station was built in 1888, the shrine was moved to the Taitō ward, where it resides today.

 Since its opening in 1890, Akihabara Station became a major freight transit point, which allowed a vegetable and fruit market to spring up.
 In the 1920s, the station saw a large volume of passengers after opening for public transport.
 After World War II, the black market thrived in the absence of a strong government.
 This disconnection of Akihabara from government authority allowed the district to grow as a market city.
-In the 1950s, this climate turned Akihabara into a market region specializing in household electronics, such as washing machines, refrigerators, televisions, and stereos, earning Akihabara the nickname "Electric Town".
+In the 1950s, this climate turned Akihabara into a market region specializing in electronic household appliances, such as washing machines, refrigerators, television sets, and stereos, earning Akihabara the nickname "Electric Town".

 As household electronics began to lose their futuristic appeal in the 1980s, the shops of Akihabara shifted their focus to home computers, at a time when they were only used by specialists and hobbyists.
 This brought in a new type of consumer, computer nerds or otaku.
 The market in Akihabara latched onto their new customer base that was focused on anime, manga, and video games.
 The connection between Akihabara and otaku has grown to the point that the region is a center for otaku culture.

+On June 8, 2008, a man drove a truck into crowds at the crossing of Kanda Myōjin-dōri and Chūō-dōri streets in Akihabara, killing three people and injuring two.
+He then stabbed at least twelve people using a dagger, killing four and injuring eight.
+After the attack the 35-year practice of closing Chūō-dōri avenue to vehicular traffic on Sundays and holiday afternoons was discontinued.